Michael Sgan-Cohen

-Life
+Biography

-Michael Sgan-Cohen was born in Jerusalem in 1944.
+Michael Sgan-Cohen was born in Jerusalem, Mandatory Palestine in 1944.
 His father, Dr. Meir Sgan-Cohen, was a well-known figure in Jerusalem and president Yitzhak Ben-Zvi's personal physician.
 Sgan-Cohen graduated in Art History and Philosophy from the Hebrew University of Jerusalem in 1969.
 In the late sixties, while still a student, Sgan-Cohen began writing short articles on art for the literary and cultural supplement of the daily newspaper Haaretz (edited by Benjamin Tammuz).

-Between 1969 and 1978 Sgan-Cohen lived in Los Angeles and New York state.
+Between 1969 and 1978 Sgan-Cohen lived in Los Angeles and New York.
 In 1973 he earned his MA degree in art history from the University of California (UCLA) in Los Angeles.
 Sgan-Cohen moved to New York in late 1973 to study with the art historian and critic Leo Steinberg.
 During this period, he was associated with the "New York Group" of Israeli artists including Pinchas Cohen-Gan, Benny Efrat, Michael Gitlin and Buky Swchartz.
 In 1976 he began to work as an artist.
 In 1978 Sgan-Cohen had his first solo exhibition at the Kibbutz Gallery in Tel Aviv.
 During his years in New York, Sgan-Cohen taught art history at the Brooklyn College and at the School of Visual Arts.
 He wrote for a number of art journals, such as Art in America, Art Forum and Art press, as well as for Hebrew journals like Mussag, Proza, Kav, Studio and Monitin.
 He wrote the catalogue articles for Motti Mizrahi (1988) and Ya'akov Dorchin (1990) for The Venice Biennale curated by Adam Baruch.
 In 1989 Sgan-Cohen earned his PhD from the City University of New York (CUNY).
 His dissertation dealt with the artist and architect Frederick Kiessler, who designed the Shrine of the Book in the Israel Museum.